DannnyzZ/Comptia-Security-Plus/README.md

 ## License

 This study guide is licensed under the MIT License.
 You are free to use, modify, and distribute it for personal or commercial purposes.
-See the `LICENSE` file for more details.

 ## Acknowledgments